 One downside of living in Jennings is that it can take a long time to commute to work.
 In Jennings, the average commute to work is 38.06 minutes, which is quite a bit higher than the national average.

-The population of Jennings has a very low overall level of education: only 8.45% of people over 25 hold a 4-year college degree or higher.
+The citizens of Jennings have a very low rate of college education: just 8.45% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Jennings in 2022 was $14,411, which is low income relative to Florida and the nation.
 This equates to an annual income of $57,644 for a family of four.
 Jennings also has one of the higher rates of people living in poverty in the nation, with 44.51% of its population below the federal poverty line.